-2.1 The Head of Governance will give notice to the public of the date, time and place of any meeting, in accordance with the Access to Information Rules of the Constitution.
+2.1 The Head of Governance will give notice to the public of the date, time and place of any meeting.
 At least five clear days before meetings, the Head of Governance will circulate to relevant Members the agenda for the meeting setting out the date, time and place of the meeting and specifying the business to be transacted.